koushik1133/production-management/README.md

 ## 📄 License

-Internal Proprietary Software for **Lane Trailers**.
+Internal Proprietary Software for **Koushik1133**.
 All Rights Reserved.